MRCIEU/gwas-vcf-specification/README.md

-### The Variant Call Format (VCF) Genome-wide Association Study (GWAS) Summary Statistics Specification v1.0
+# The Variant Call Format Summary Statistics Specification v1.0

-#### Rationale
+## Rationale

 Specifying a format to store GWAS summary data is necessary to aid with data sharing and tool development.
 Using the VCF format can fulfil the following requirements

-- it uses a pre-existing, well known and well defined format
+- It uses a pre-existing, well known and well defined format
-- aligning against the reference genome and handling various difficulties such as indels, build differences and multi-allelic variants has been solved by the htslib library.
+- Aligning against the reference genome and handling various difficulties such as indels, build differences and multi-allelic variants has been solved by the htslib library.
-- many tools exist that can be used for manipulation
+- Many tools exist that can be used for manipulation
-- the file format is relatively small
+- The file format is relatively small
-- indexing makes looking up by chromosome and position extremely fast
+- Indexing makes looking up by chromosome and position extremely fast
-- indexing time is very fast
+- Indexing time is very fast
-- we can treat each GWAS as a distinct unit rather than storing everything in a database which is less nimble
+- We can treat each GWAS as a distinct unit rather than storing everything in a database which is less nimble
-- we can store multiple GWAS datasets in a single file by using one sample column for each GWAS
+- We can store multiple GWAS datasets in a single file by using one sample column for each GWAS
-- it is easy to export the data into other tabular formats
+- It is easy to export the data into other tabular formats
-- initial tests indicate it could translate directly to distributed databases that sit on top of vcf e.g https://github.com/GenomicsDB/GenomicsDB
+- Initial tests indicate it could translate directly to distributed databases that sit on top of vcf e.g https://github.com/GenomicsDB/GenomicsDB

-#### Existing tools
+## Existing tools

-- https://github.com/mrcieu/gwas2vcf - open source software to convert plain text GWAS summary statistics to VCF
+- [gwas2vcf](https://github.com/mrcieu/gwas2vcf) - open source software to convert plain text GWAS summary statistics to VCF
+- [gwas2vcfweb](https://github.com/mrcieu/gwas2vcfweb) - open source front/back-end for gwas2vcf running [here](http://64.227.44.193:8400/)
 - [bcftools](https://samtools.github.io/bcftools/bcftools.html) - can be used to manipulate, align with genome references, query, as it is in standard vcf format
 - [R/gwasvcftools](https://github.com/MRCIEU/gwasvcftools) - wrapper around [bioconductor/VariantAnnotation](https://bioconductor.org/packages/release/bioc/html/VariantAnnotation.html) package for performing natural GWAS queries in R. Includes LD proxy functionality
 - [pygwasvcftools](https://github.com/MRCIEU/pygwasvcftools/tree/master/pygwasvcftools) - wrapper around [pysam](https://pysam.readthedocs.io/en/latest/index.html) package for performing natural GWAS queries in python
 - [R/TwoSampleMR](https://github.com/MRCIEU/TwoSampleMR/) - can use GWAS vcf files directly for summary data based Mendelian randomization analysis
 - [ldsc](https://github.com/explodecomputer/ldsc) - a fork of the LD score regression programme that allows reading in data directly from GWAS vcf format.

-#### 1. The VCF specification
+## 1. The VCF specification

-The VCF format will not be covered here.
-Refer to [hts-specs](https://samtools.github.io/hts-specs/VCFv4.2.pdf) for the VCF v4.2 specification.
+The VCF format specification is available from [hts-specs](https://samtools.github.io/hts-specs/VCFv4.2.pdf).

-##### 1.1 VCF example storing GWAS summary statistics
+### 1.1 VCF example storing GWAS summary statistics

 A broad overview:

-- the **header** describes the harmonisation and the study/studies in the file.
+- the **header** describes the harmonisation and the trait(s)/study/studies in the file.
 - each row of the **body** contains information about a variant
   - variant information (e.g. chromosome, id, position, alleles, annotations) are represented in the first few columns
   - the **sample** section (which would normally represent the genotype information of one column per individual) is used to store GWAS summary data.
-Each sample column represents one study.
+Each sample column represents one study/trait.

-###### 1.1.1 Header
+#### 1.1.1 Header

 The VCF header defines fields found in the body including META fields which contain information about the GWAS study.